balderdashy/sails-docs/reference/req/req.param.md

 ### Example

-Consider a route (`POST /product/:sku`) that points to a custom action or policy that have the following code:
+Consider a route (`POST /product/:sku`) that points to a custom action or policy that has the following code:

 ```javascript
 req.param('sku');